Azerbaijanis in France: History

 The migrations of Azerbaijanis to France began in the late 19th and early 20th centuries.
 They are mostly asylum-seekers or political refugees, who came to France following the Iranian Revolution in 1979.

 The strengthening of France's position in Europe has accelerated the migration of the Azerbaijanis to this country since the end of the 19th century.
 Azerbaijani millionaires such as Haji Zeynalabdin Tagiyev, Musa Nagiyev, Shamsi Asadullayev, and French businessmen created business together in France.

-After the decline of the Azerbaijan Democratic Republic, France was one of the 10 countries where Azerbaijani migrants settled.
+After the end of the Azerbaijan Democratic Republic in 1920, France was one of the 10 countries where Azerbaijani migrants settled.
 Famous Azerbaijanis such as Alimardan Topchubashov, Ali bey Huseynzade, Jeyhun Hajibeyli, Umbulbanin settled in France.

 After the declaration of independence of Azerbaijan in 1991, the establishment of bilateral relations between France and Azerbaijan affected the activities of the Azerbaijani diaspora.
 The books "Karabagh history and the present period", "Karabagh" (collection of articles), "Nagorno-Karabagh", "History of Nagorno-Karabakh and its documents" were published in France.